Your RAG Pipeline is Probably Overkill

 - Reranking doesn’t improve answer quality in our experiments, even though retrieval metrics improve.

-- Use way more chunks than you think — k=50 outperformed k=5 or k=10 significantly.
+- Use way more chunks than you think.
+50 chunks outperformed 5 or 10 significantly.

 The problem that started it all